 Synonymy: Cestrales Martius, Convolvulales Berchtold & J. Presl, Cuscutales Martius, Hydroleales Martius, Nolanales Lindley, Sphenocleales Doweld

-Evolution.
-"Pits vestured" may be best placed at this node.
+The character "pits vestured" may be best placed at this node.

 MONTINIACEAE Nakai Back to Solanales